MSc in Biosystems Engineering - MATE Directorate of Education

 MSc in Biosystems Engineering

-Last modified: 18.
-March 2025
+Last modified: 26.
+November 2025

 The aim of the degree programme is to train professionals with interdisciplinary knowledge in engineering and agricultural sciences.
 The knowledge acquired during the BSc in agricultural sciences, complemented by technical, technological, data science, management and economics skills, will enable students to manage agricultural farms, to develop and operate technical and/or economic systems processes and to manage business projects, to carry out professional management, planning, synthesis research and innovation activities.
 They are prepared to continue their studies in a doctoral programme.
 The course culminates in a 15-credit thesis programme in the field of agricultural engineering and agri-digitalisation.